 We understand the stress and burden this problem creates for affected students, and we try to respond sensitively, to assist students with academic issues, to restore their personal possessions as quickly as possible, and to move students back to their rooms as soon as we are confident that the problem has been resolved.

 What is R&DE Student Housing doing to prevent bedbugs?
 In addition to our response protocol to individual cases, Student Housing is engaged in ongoing proactive measures to prevent and contain future cases.
 These include educational materials for students, staff training, partnership with Vaden Health Services and Stanford’s Environmental Health and Safety office, sharing best practices with peer institutions in the Ivy League and University of California system, and investigation of effective preventative treatments.
 We have also begun new inspection procedures to identify bedbugs after residents move out and before new residents move in.

 What can I do to help?
 Though bedbugs are very rare at Stanford, and we have had only a few isolated cases in recent years, we need your assistance to avert and contain future cases.
 As bedbugs are brought into buildings in the belongings of people, here is what you can do to help:

 Other resources.
 There are many good resources on bedbugs.
 Check the web sites listed below or do a keyword search in your favorite internet search portal such as Google or Yahoo.

 Further questions.
-If you have further questions, contact your local Housing Supervisor, Student Housing Associate, or HARPSA.
+If you have further questions, contact your local Housing Building Manager or Front Desk Coordinator.

 Our commitment to you.
-We hope that the information in this fact sheet provides you a better understanding of this problem, the actions Student Housing is taking to address it, and what you can do to help.
-Providing a safe living environment for our students and residential visitors is Student Housing’s highest priority.
-Please know that everyone on our staff and in Residential and Dining Enterprises is committed to doing everything practicable to manage the impact of this worldwide problem on our campus.
+We hope that the information in this fact sheet provides you a better understanding of this problem, the actions R&DE Student Housing is taking to address it, and what you can do to help.
+Providing a safe living environment for our students and residential visitors is our highest priority.
+Please know that everyone in Residential and Dining Enterprises is committed to doing everything practicable to manage the impact of this worldwide problem on our campus.